 Kathy has a knack of thinking up amazing activities at the drop of a hat when those moments call for a “filler”.
 Apart from her academic skills, her wonderful sense of humour and compassion for the environment and people makes her the ideal team leader for the development and improvement of programmes at Ingwe

-Doreen Rex: Head of Housekeeping and keeping us in order!
+Doreen Rex & Joanie Korkee: Housekeeping, Catering and keeping us in order!

-We also employ other facilitators (mostly locals/guides from the area) to work with us on our programmes as needed.
-These facilitators are carefully chosen to be the best fit for the clients needs.
-Quite often these facilitators are working in the industry or are studying in the field.
-Volunteers from reputable organisations sometimes work with us too!
+We also employ other facilitators from the area to work with us on our programmes as needed.
+These facilitators are carefully chosen to be the best fit for our clients needs.
+Quite often these facilitators are working in the industry as freelancers, or are currently studying in the field.

 Nature’s Valley Trust:

-The Nature’s Valley Trust has been facilitating an award winning environmental education and community outreach programme for the last 14 years, reaching more than 5 000 participants annually, with 2013 being an exceptional year reaching more than 8 000 participants.
+The Nature’s Valley Trust has been facilitating an award winning environmental education and community outreach programme s since 2003, reaching more than 5 000 participants annually, with 2013 being an exceptional year reaching more than 8 000 participants.
 Ingwe and NVT have been working together since 2004 and in 2009 forged a stronger partnership, working together to enhance the skill and expertise of both organisations.

-Under the guidance and mentorship of Dr Mark Brown, these interns have become an important part of the Ingwe team assisting on youth camps as facilitators bringing an excellent mix of multi-cultural and academic backgrounds; an aspect vitally important and greatly valued at Ingwe on their youth programmes.
+The resident interns and management staff of NVT have become an important part of the Ingwe team assisting on youth camps as facilitators bringing an excellent mix of multi-cultural and academic backgrounds; an aspect vitally important and greatly valued at Ingwe on their youth programmes.